jadehamel/SimpleJsSnakeGame/README.md

-Simple Snake game in Javascript in a Html document (Many bugs, im working on it, don't use this code yet)
+Simple Snake game in Javascript in a Html document (Many bugs, im working on it, so mostly i'm not happy with speed and some stuff. feel free to fix it thank you)

 demo: https://pineapple.fans/test/SimpleSnake.html